The Top 50 Destinations in Europe to Visit (21-30)

 Top European Destinations - Santorini

-I have already covered some truly spectacular destinations in the first two installments of my list of the 50 Top European Destinations, so make sure you check those articles out as well.
-In this installment, I will be highlighting some wonderful destinations that you may not have considered visiting in Europe, but are quickly becoming some of the world’s most popular tourist spots.
+I’ve already highlighted some spectacular places in the first two installments of my Top 50 European Destinations, so be sure to check those out as well.
+In this section, I’m showcasing a few incredible spots you may not have considered—places that are quickly becoming some of the world’s most sought‑after destinations.

 Berlin The Top 50 Cities in Europe to Visit (41-50)